 - If you are using macOS Catalina, you might have a common network issue present with your OS version and it might be a good idea to upgrade to Big Sur (make sure you check compatibility for your other hardware and software peripherals).

 - You may also need to replace your cable, as a loose or damaged cable can lead to erratic performance and poor stability.

 3. I’ve got slow speeds on a 10GbE port

-- Check your MTU settings.
-Go to System Preferences > Network.
-Select the network interface you are using for your Jellyfish and click advanced, then go to the Hardware tab.
-On the bottom, you will have MTU, change it to custom and type in 9000, then save and apply changes.
+- Check your MTU settings by going to System Preferences > Network.
+Select the network interface you are using for your Jellyfish, click advanced, and then go to Hardware.
+On the bottom, you will have MTU.
+Change it to custom and type in 9000, then save and apply changes.